The Select (album)

 The Select is the debut studio album by American country music artist Ty Myers.
 The album was released on January 24, 2025, via Columbia Records.
 The album was co-produced by Tommy Detamore and Brandon Hood.

-Myer wrote 12 of the songs himself, with the remainder co-written or written alongside prominent collaborators including John Mayer, Jessi Alexander, Rhett Akins, and Anderson East.
+Myer wrote 12 of the songs himself, with the remainder co-written or written alongside prominent collaborators, including John Mayer, Jessi Alexander, Rhett Akins, and Anderson East.

-The album's title pays homage to Le Select, a Parisian brasserie often frequented by Ernest Hemingway, one of Myers' literary inspirations.
-Combining elements of country, blues, rock, and soul, The Select has been praised for its youthful yet mature songwriting, raw authenticity, and versatile sound.

 Background

 Myers first gained attention in 2023 when his song "Tie That Binds" went viral on TikTok, earning him a national audience at age 16.
 That breakout led to a record deal with Columbia Records.
-His 2024 debut EP Ends of the Earth solidified his momentum, producing hits like the title track and "Drinkin' Alone".

-Sessions for The Select were split between veteran producer Tommy Detamore, who emphasized traditional country instrumentation, and Brandon Hood, who helped broaden the project's sonic palette to include R&B, Americana, and horn-driven arrangements.
+Sessions for The Select were split between producers Tommy Detamore and Brandon Hood.

-Musically, the album blends country storytelling with bluesy guitar riffs, soulful vocal delivery, and modern production flourishes.
-Myers showcases versatility, moving between intimate ballads like "Thought It Was Love" and up tempo songwriting such as "Can't Hold Me Down".
-Critics noted that Myers's songwriting carries lyrical depth uncommon for his age, particularly on tracks like "Worry Is a Sickness" and "Ends of the Earth".

-Two cover songs appear on the album: "Man on the Side" by John Mayer, which Myers reinterprets with steel guitar, and "Somewhere Over You", a reimagining of a song his father recorded, which Myers transformed into a horn-laden soul-country track.
+Two cover songs appear on the album: "Man on the Side" by John Mayer, and "Somewhere Over You", a reimagining of a song his father recorded.

-The Select was released digitally on January 24, 2025, with a limited-edition signed 10-song CD and vinyl editions following on March 28, 2025.
-A deluxe edition, The Select (Deluxe), was released later that year, adding two new songs and acoustic renditions of three fan favorites, including "Firefly" and "Worry Is a Sickness".
+The Select was released on January 24, 2025, with a limited-edition signed 10-song CD and vinyl editions following on March 28, 2025.
+A deluxe edition, The Select (Deluxe), was released later that year, adding two new songs and acoustic renditions of three tracks, including "Firefly" and "Worry Is a Sickness".